hello-jason/intro-to-middleman/markdown.md

 ### Creating a New Middleman Project

 Working with Middleman requires using the command line.
-There are **very few** commands needed to get started.
+There are **very few** commands to learn.

 ```bash
 middleman init project-name